noahpresler/semesterly/README.md

 $ gulp
 ```
 Gulp will wait for changes in the JSX files, and update `application.js` accordingly.
 If you find that
-it has stopped transforming , restart the process.
+it has stopped transforming, restart the process.

 ### Further Instructions
 Coming soon.